Finding, Tracking and Characterizing Asteroids

 Current Status

-The NEOWISE project has completed reprocessing all primary mission data to extend the search for asteroids and comets to fainter limits, and to take advantage of the improved photometric and astrometric calibrations available.
-These detections have been submitted to the Minor Planet Center and await ingesting.
-The Project has also delivered a preliminary catalog of physical properties for known minor planets to NASA's Planetary Data System, which will be updated at the end of the mission to include the improved photometry and astrometry from reprocessing, recent data from the NEOWISE Reactivation Survey and properties of objects measured in stacked observations.
+The NEOWISE project delivered a catalog of asteroid physical properties to NASA’s Planetary Data System (https://sbn.psi.edu/pds/resource/neowisediam.html) based on fits to the measurements from preliminary data processing.
+The project reprocessed all primary mission solar system data to extend the search for asteroids and comets to fainter limits, and to take advantage of the improved photometric and astrometric calibrations available.
+These detections were submitted to the Minor Planet Center where they have been ingested and published.
+The physical property catalog will be updated following the end of the NEOWISE mission to include the fits of all objects detected by the survey, as well as the improved fits to the reprocessed data, fits to objects found via manual pre-covery searches, and fits to objects detected in stacked observations.

 About NEOWISE